kazurayam/HowFailureHandlingAffectsExceptions/docs/MsAccountLoginProcedure.md

             class="moveOffScreen" tabindex="-1" aria-hidden="true">
     ...

-The "Password" field was there in the "Sign-in view", not only in the "Password view"!
+Wow!
+The "Password" field was there in the "Sign-in view" as well, not only in the "Password view"!

 I noticed the CSS class `moveOffScreen`.
 I found the `moveOffScreen` class is implemented as follows.